IBM/tensorflow-large-model-support/README.md

 _swapout_threshold_: if the topological-sort distance between the consuming operation and generating operation of a tensor is greater (>) than `swapout_threshold`, then trigger swapping the tensor.
 Default `-1` (auto mode).

 _swapin_groupby_: consuming operations whose distances among them are within `swapin_groupby` share the same swap-in operation.
+Default `5`.

 _swapin_ahead_: lower-bound value for LMS.
 A tensor will be swapped in during the backward phase at least `swapin_ahead` nodes before it in the graph.
 Default `-1` (auto mode).